Luk4x/apple-store/readme-en.md

         <details>
           <summary>Reason</summary>
           <br/>
-          <i>Because it contains several features that help with development, and performance optimizations and the like, such as the SSR used to fetch data in the application, thus also improving SEO.</i>
+          <i>Because it contains several resources that help in development, performance optimizations and the like, such as the SSR used to fetch data in the application, thus also improving SEO, in addition to easily enabling the creation of routes through the Routes API.</i>
         </details>
       </h6>
     </td>